The Whole Food Eating Style Defined

-Unfortunately, the same goes for some vegetables being scientifically modified to be pest resistant, pesitcide resistant, and to create larger produce and higher yields.
-Many plants like nightshades also have lectins, a naturally occuring protective chemical compooud that may cause some people problems in terms of food intolerence, digestive problems, and even inflammation issues.
+Unfortunately, the same goes for some vegetables being scientifically modified to be pest resistant, pesticide resistant, and to create larger produce and higher yields.
+Many plants like nightshades also have lectins, a naturally occurring protective chemical compound that may cause some people problems in terms of food intolerance, digestive problems, and even inflammation issues.

 Whole Food Considerations for Fats and Protein

-Hear again, we always to avoid processed foods.
-Higly processed vegetable oils, hydrogenated oils and trans fats.
-Get your fat from good sources like olive oil, butter, and coconut oil.
+Hear again, we always try to avoid processed foods.
+Highly processed vegetable oils, hydrogenated oils and trans fats.
+Get your fat from good sources like olive oil, butter, and "Unrefined Cold Pressed Coconut Oil".
 Organic protein is available in most areas as grass fed beef, free range chickens and eggs.
 We also try to limit foods like processed meats.
-Quite honestly, we have been fans of porks rinds as a snack, but now are having some second thoughts about pork in general, because of the way it is farmed.
-In regard to fish, eat wild caught fatty fish like salmon.
+Quite honestly, we have been fans of pork rinds as a snack, but now are having some second thoughts about pork in general, because of the way it is farmed.
+In regard to fish, eat fatty fish like "Wild Caught Pacific Salmon".
 Most canned fatty fish like tuna and mackerel is OK if packed in water.